SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/generic-issue.md

 ---
-title: Generic Issue Data
+title: Generic Issue Import Format
 url: /analysis/generic-issue/
 ---

-{instance} supports a generic import format for raising "external" issues in code.
-It is intended to allow you to import the issues from your favorite linter even if no plugin exists for it.
+SonarQube supports a generic import format for raising external issues in code.
+You can use this format to import issues from your favorite linter even if there's no plugin for it.
+SonarQube also supports many third-party issue report formats, see [Importing Third-Party Issues](/analysis/external-issues/) for more information.

-External issues suffer from two important limitations:
+There are a couple of limitations with importing external issues:

-* they cannot be managed within {instance}; for instance, there is no ability to mark them False Positive.
+* you can't manage them within SonarQube; for instance, there is no ability to mark them False Positive.
-* the activation of the rules that raise these issues cannot be managed within {instance}.
-In fact, external rules are not visible in the Rules page or reflected in any Quality Profile.
+* you can't manage the activation of the rules that raise these issues within SonarQube.
+External rules aren't visible on the Rules page or reflected in Quality Profiles.

 External issues and the rules that raise them must be managed in the configuration of your linter.